refinedev/refine/documentation/blog/2023-11-07-ts-classes.md

 ## Summary

 In this post, we have traversed a long way in our exploration of classes in TypeScript.
 We have covered the essentials of type annotation in TS classes.
-We began with how to type class fields, their initialization options and visibilty modifiers.
+We began with how to type class fields, their initialization options and visibility modifiers.
 We touched on `static` fields, and with an example covered the concept of `readonly` fields that TypeScript implements.
 We have went through in depth how class constructor, method and accessor parameters, and their return values are annotated.
 We saw how `readonly` properties can be assigned from a constructor function, and how to implement parameter properties.

 We also expounded on how arrow functions are used to bind a method permanently to an instance and discovered how the `this` parameter in TypeScript methods allows us to bind an instance more selectively to its methods.